-To the Board of Directors The Barth Syndrome Foundation, Inc.
+To the Board of Directors

+The Barth Syndrome Foundation, Inc.

-We have audited the accompanying financial statements of The Barth Syndrome Foundation, Inc. (A 501(c)(3) Organization), which comprise the statements of financial position as of December 31, 2013 and 2012, and the related statements of activities and cash flows - indirect method for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Barth Syndrome Foundation, Inc. (A 501(c)(3) Organization), which comprise the statements of financial position as of December 31, 2014 and 2013, and the related statements of activities, functional expenses, and cash flows - indirect method for the years then ended, and the related notes to the financial statements.